 GENERAL - The water heater is an LP gas appliance capable of heating 6 gallons of water to a pre-set temperature.
-It will fill automatically either from the fresh water tank or when the system is connected to a 'city' water faucet.
+It will fill automatically either from the fresh water tank or when the system is connected to a "city" water faucet.
 When filling the fresh water tank, open a hot water faucet briefly-with the pump switch ON-to allow the water heater to fill.

 LIGHTING PILOT - Open gas bottle's Service valve.
 Turn the gas cock knob to OFF.
 Always wait 5 minutes to allow LP gas, which may have collected in the burner compartment, to dissipate.
-Your unit may be equipped with a Robertshaw "UNITROL" thermostat (Figure 18) or the ITT General Control Thermostat (Figure 19).
+Your water heater will be equipped with a Robert-shaw "UNITROL" thermostat (Figure 18) or an ITT General Control Thermostat (Figure 19).